 Director of Development & Outreach

 Familylinks is a nonprofit organization committed to building healthy communities by strengthening individuals and families through the provision of comprehensive, quality services.
 By believing in the worth of those served, Familylinks assures that all children, families and seniors in western Pennsylvania have the tools they need to be healthy, happy and strong for life.
+Last year alone, the agency served nearly 9,000 people.
+These individuals range from children to seniors, in a variety of neighborhoods, income groups and beliefs.
+They all have one thing in common - when they turn to Familylinks in their time of need, we are here for them.
 To learn more, visit www.familylinks.org.